Neats29/neats29.github.io/source/start-here/index.md

 <h1 style="font-size: 1.4em;">👉 Online Course</h1>

-I'm building a course to help people figure out what they truly want in life and how to get it.
-If you'd like to get notified when it's ready, sign up [here](../course).
+I have mini course help people figure out what they truly want in life and how to get it.
+Find out more [here](../course).

 ---